Life is very short, and there’s no time

 Housing styles included cottages, brick ranches, and even some mid-century modern homes.

 Gentilly Woods was once a “white neighborhood” that was developed in the 1940s.
 Finished in 1950, it provided many GI starter homes.
 Home to many brick ranches and cottages, it provides easy access to the interstate.
-Not extremely walkable, residents of Gentilly Woods will need their car to get around town.
+While not extremely walkable, residents of Gentilly Woods will find that they need their car to get around town.
 This New Orleans neighborhood has most recently seen investors come in and begin to renovate properties.
 Still one of the most affordable places in the city, Gentilly Woods offers off-street parking and fenced yards.

 Lagniappe: Gentilly Woods was built in the area of an old Native American portage with curving streets throughout.
 Pontchartrain Park streets are all curvilinear and do not have direct routes outside of the neighborhood.
 This was done to create privacy and pedestrian safety.